icarogabryel/dept-portfolio-auction/README.md

   - [ ] Lote creation of portfolios
   - [ ] Implement WebSocket support for real-time bidding updates
   - [ ] Implement Celery for background tasks (e.g., closing auctions, sending notifications)
+  - [ ] Implement Notifications system
+    - [X] Send notification when a user is outbid
+    - [ ] Send notification when a portfolio auction is closed (Winner and losers)
+    - [ ] 30 minutes before auction ends
   - [ ] Add unit tests for views and models
   - [ ] Add GitHub Actions for CI/CD
 - [ ] Frontend